grempe/thesplit/README.md

 ## Development

+This repository contains the Ruby (Sinatra) API server source code for `thesplit`.

+The Vue.js based client source code can be found in the [github.com/thesplit/thesplit-vue](https://github.com/thesplit/thesplit-vue) repository.
+Here you'll find only a copy of the ready to use Javascript from `thesplit-vue/dist` dir under `public/js/build.*` which will be periodically updated when releases are cut from there.

 Although the primary data store for this application is Redis, no Redis instance is needed in the `development` or `test` environments since [MockRedis](https://github.com/brigade/mock_redis) is used.
-As a result no data will persist between server restarts unless in `production`.
+Keep in mind that as a result no data will persist between server restarts unless in `production`.

 Setup